Manroop22/ToDoList/README.md

 - activity_total_grade.xml is the layout for the max grade input page
 - activity_grade_received.xml is the layout for the grade received page
 - activity_maps.xml is the layout for showing the todoLocation on a map and contained the google autocomplete fragment to make searches.
 Also, it allowed to move to the activity_get_origin.xml where the directions/route between origin and destination is shown.
-- activity_get_origin.xml is the layout for showing the route between the orign and the destination  on a map and dispaying the distance between them in a textfield.
+- activity_get_origin.xml is the layout for showing the route between the orign and the destination  on a map and displaying the distance between them in a textfield.
 In addition, it also has the google autocomplete fragment to make searches.

 All functional code is contained in .java files in the todolist folder.